nilsenpaul/npeditmultipleelements/README.md

+### Craft 3
+[Sequential Edit](https://github.com/nilsenpaul/craft-sequentialedit) for Craft CMS 3 is now available in the plugin store!

 # NP Edit Multiple Elements plugin for Craft CMS

 This plugin lets you edit multiple elements (entries or categories) sequentially.